 Nothing Remains Hidden with a Stain

 Stains can really refresh the surface of your floor, especially if you are feeling like you have seen it all your life and one more day is simply too much.
 However, you first must be sure that your floor has been sanded properly.
 Some DIY enthusiasts can attempt to sand and refinish on their own.
 Let’s say that they do more or less acceptable jobs but lack the experience to complete them professionally.
 Those people can, for example, sand unevenly or damage the grain.
 They can also skip grits or lack the knowledge of how to use the equipment properly.
 And these are just a few of the things that can go wrong.
 The point of all of this is if you have a perfectly sanded floor, a stain will look great.
 Unfortunately, any flaw and imperfection will also be a lot more noticeable on a stained surface.

 Not Every Type of Wood Is Suitable for Staining

 Every tree is unique.
 Each of them reacts differently to stains and the results vary greatly.
 Do you want to stain your floor grey?
 White oak is a perfect choice.
 Try it a red oak and you’ll soon find out that you need darker grey to counter the natural reddish colour of the tree.
-Species like maple, pine, ash, cherry and birch have a tighter grain which makes any stain applied on them look blotchy.
+Species like maple, pine, ash, cherry and birch have a tighter grain which makes any stain applied to them look blotchy.
 To combat this effect, you can use a ‘stain controller’.
 This product can fill the pores of the wood and allow to stain to be absorbed more evenly and consistently.

 This is Not the Colour I Wanted

 People can often become unsatisfied with their wood floor staining because they see one colour on the sample given to them and another shade on their floor.
 What is causing this?
 The samples supplied by the manufacturers should only be taken as a general idea.
 Even something which at first sight has no influence can affect the final result.
 For example, the colour of the walls or the lightning in the room.